Averageasd/WeatherApp/README.md

-Toy app that where data is fetched from OpenWeather and displayed on the screen.
+Toy app where user can find weather data of a specific location.
+Utilize Fetch library to fetch data from OpenWeatherMap.